VTGare/boe-tea-go/README.md

 ## Deployment

 ### Requirements
-- Golang (1.16+).
+- Go (1.18+).
 Download Golang from https://golang.org or by using a package manager (e.g. Chocolatey on Windows, homebrew on Mac or pacman on ArchLinux).

 ### Locally
 1. Clone this repository. `git clone https://github.com/VTGare/boe-tea-go.git`